corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 ## Goals

-- Understand how to generate C# code from JSON schema, supporting the full capabilities of JSON Schema, using the `Corvus.Json.JsonSchema.TypeGeneratorTool`
+- Understand how to generate C# code from JSON schema, supporting the full capabilities of JSON Schema, using the `Corvus.Json.CodeGenerator` tool.
 - Understand how to serialize and deserialize JSON documents using the generated code
 - Understand how to validate JSON documents against schema using the generated code
 - Understand how to navigate a JSON document using the generated code